socialdroids/dynamic_obstacle_detector/dynamic_obstacles/README.md

 - **max_vel_tracked**.
 Maximum velocity [m/s] of the obstacles to be considered as a dynamic obstacle.
 (Def: 2.0).
 - **max_tracked_distance**.
 Maximum distance [m] between obstacles to be considered the same one.
 (Def: 0.55).
 - **max_tracked_sec**.
 Maximum time [sec] between detections of an obstacle to be tracked.
 (Def: 1.0).
+- **dist_between_obstacles**: Maximum distance between two obstacles for them to be considered as a single one (used, for example, for legs — treats them as one obstacle instead of two).
+- **keep_obstacle**: Indicates whether an obstacle should be kept on the map for a certain time after it is no longer detected.
+- **time_to_keep_obstacle**: Duration (in seconds) to keep the obstacle on the map after it has been lost, if `keep_obstacle` is enabled.

 ## Subscriptions